chris-j-akers/OneDriveCLI/README.md

 ```
 See Initialisation section, above, this will initialise OneDriveCLI for use with your personal OneDrive.
 The application will open your default browser at the Microsoft 365 Logon page where you will need to logon and permit OneDriveCLI access to your OneDrive.

-Initialisation creates an *sqlite3* database called `settings.db` in your `~/.config` directory.
+Initialisation creates a *sqlite3* database called `settings.db` in your `~/.config` directory.
 This database stores session state and refresh tokens required by Microsoft Graph to access OneDrive without needing to logon each time.

 ### Get Current Working Directory